Showing 1 - 1 OF 1

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

-The state of California is experiencing an unemployment rate slightly below 7% for the first time since March of 2020.
-Yuba County (where Beale Air Force Base is located) has a current unemployment rate of 7.3%, and nearby Sutter County's unemployment rate stands at 7.1%.
-The Sacramento Metropolitan Statistical Area has an unemployment rate of 6.1%.
-Placer and Nevada counties, to the south and east of the base respectively, have somewhat lower unemployment rates and are currently at 4.3% and 4.6% respectively.
+The state of California is experiencing an unemployment rate of 4.5%, as of May 2023.
+Yuba County (where Beale Air Force Base is located) has a current unemployment rate of 7.70%, and nearby Sutter County's unemployment rate stands at 8.1%.
+The Sacramento Metropolitan Statistical Area has an unemployment rate of 3.9%.
+Placer and Nevada counties, to the south and east of the base respectively, have somewhat lower unemployment rates and are currently at 3.7% and 4.1% respectively.

-California has experienced one of the fastest returns to business in the nation during the COVID-19 pandemic.
+California has experienced one of the fastest returns to business in the nation since the COVID-19 pandemic.

 There are several CareerOneStop centers near the base.
 They provide quality job-seeking assistance and training, as well as provide in-depth knowledge of the area's hiring opportunities.
 For more information on their programs and to find your nearest center, visit the CareerOneStop website.